Back to blog

 The WeatherLink Pro and Pro+ subscriptions include their own alert system.
 You can configure email and push notifications through the WeatherLink dashboard based on the same types of thresholds.

 The limitation is that these alerts are tied to the WeatherLink platform and its interface.
-Your notifications come from WeatherLink, not from your own site or service.
+Your notifications come from WeatherLink, not from your own site or service, and they are only included if you pay for one of the upgraded plans.

 For maximum flexibility, you can build your own alert system using the WeatherLink v2 API.
 This is the most technical option but allows you to: